Getting Started on Whatnot: Live Selling for Resellers

 Not a Great Fit If...

-Plenty of successful resellers use Whatnot as one channel alongside Poshmark, eBay, or Mercari.
-The platforms complement each other: items that don't sell on a static marketplace might move fast in a live auction, and vice versa.
+The truth is: plenty of successful resellers use Whatnot as one channel alongside Poshmark or eBay.
+Items that sit unsold on a static marketplace often move fast in a live auction.
 You don't have to choose one.

 Getting Started

 Apply for a seller account.
 While you wait for approval, watch other sellers' shows in your category.
-Notice what works: how they pace their shows, how they engage chat, how they handle items that don't get bids.
-This is your free education.
+Notice what works: how they pace the show, how they engage chat, how they handle items that don't get bids.
+It's a free education.

-Once approved, schedule your first show for a week out.
-Give yourself time to prepare inventory, test your setup, and promote the show.
-Keep expectations modest for show one.
-The goal isn't to maximize revenue — it's to get comfortable going live and learn what your audience responds to.
+Once approved, schedule your first show a week out.
+Give yourself time to prep inventory, test your setup, and promote.
+Keep expectations modest for show one — the goal is to get comfortable going live, not to maximize revenue.

 Live selling is the fastest-growing format in reselling for a reason.
 It turns a passive transaction into an experience.
 If that appeals to you, Whatnot is where that experience happens.